 Travel back in time when you visit the Gifford Homestead located in the Fruita valley, an area notable enough for famous Western writer Wallace Stegner to describe it in his book co-authored with Page Stegner, American Places.
 Built in 1908 by a Mormon polygamist, the restored farmhouse and its barn, smokehouse and garden, give visitors an idea of what Mormon life was like in the early 1900s.

 Today, you can buy reproductions of household items used by Mormon pioneers in the farmhouse.
 Made by local artisans, the items include flour sifters, soap, candle and toys.
-While you are there, purchase a locally baked fruit pie and enjoy it after you eat lunch in the picnic tables under the shade trees of the property.
+While you are there, purchase locally-baked fruit pie and cinnamon rolls from the Broken Spur kitchen and enjoy it after you eat lunch in the picnic tables under the shade trees of the property.

 Reach the homestead by driving 1 mile south of the visitor center on Scenic Drive.
 It’s open spring through fall 8 a.m. to 5 p.m.
 Check with the visitor center or the park's news releases for exact hours and opening and closing dates since they vary seasonally.